Richard5325/Logistic_Regrssion-Lead_Scoring_Case_Study/README.md

 # The Repository contains :
 A well-commented Jupyter note with the logistic regression model, the conversion predictions and evaluation metrics.

 The word document filled with solutions to all the problems.

-The overall approach of the analysis in a presentation A brief summary report in 500 words explaining h the assignment and the learnings that was gathered.
+The overall approach of the analysis in a presentation.

+A brief summary report in 500 words explaining h the assignment and the learnings that was gathered.